-With COVID-19 continuing to spread, you might feel like this pandemic is never going to end.
-Stopping a pandemic requires us to use all the available resources to protect ourselves - wearing masks in public, using sanitizing products, and promoting social distancing are just a few ways to reduce our chances of being exposed to the virus or spreading it to others.
+Stopping a pandemic requires us to use all the available resources to protect ourselves - wearing masks in public, using sanitizing products, and promoting social distancing are just a few ways to reduce your chances of being exposed to the virus or spreading it to others.

-However, a large number of people must be immune to effectively stop the coronavirus.
-But how is this possible when the virus is practically everywhere?
+However, a large number of people must be immune to effectively protect us.
+And how do we accomplish this?
 Herd immunity.

 What Is Herd Immunity?

 Herd immunity is “when a large portion of a community (the herd) becomes immune to a disease, making the spread of disease from person to person unlikely.”
 It becomes harder for this virus to spread in a population with immune systems that have learned how to protect the body against infection.

 Vaccines are powerful tools to achieve herd immunity.
 According to the CDC, “Vaccines help our bodies develop immunity to the virus ... without us having to get the illness.”